 In addition to the breed specific requirements above, a CHIC requirement across all participating breeds is that the dog must be permanently identified via microchip or tattoo in order to qualify for a CHIC number.

 CHIC numbers generate automatically once all requirements have been recorded at the OFA.
 Foreign-born dogs must have clearances from their country's equivalent and must meet the age requirements for evaluation.
 CHIC numbers for foreign born dogs with foreign health screening results may qualify for CHIC, but their numbers will not generate automatically.
 Results must be manually forwarded to the OFA (fees apply) and CHIC numbers requested after a review.

-With our organization’s mission always in mind, our focus is to build a membership of like-minded Lancashire Heeler enthusiasts.
-If you feel that you could contribute to the dedicated, focused members please email email@example.com for an application.
+Our organization’s mission is to build a membership of like-minded Lancashire Heeler enthusiasts focusing on health and temperament above all.
+If you feel that you could contribute with our dedicated, focused members please email firstname.lastname@example.org for an application.
 We would love to have you as a part of the United States Lancashire Heeler team!

 Small, powerful, sturdily built, alert energetic worker.

 Works cattle but has terrier instincts when rabbiting and ratting.

 In proportion to body.
 Skull flat and wide between ears, tapering towards eyes which are set wide apart.
 Moderate stop equidistant between nose and occiput.
 Tapering continues towards nose.
 Skull and muzzle to be parallel planes.